-This revision will take effect on May 1, 2022.
-We will continue to review the Framework regularly to enhance its quality in accordance with future changes in business activities and in the business environment.
+The revised Framework will take effect on July 1, 2023.
+We will continue to review and refine the Framework on a regular basis in accordance with future changes in business activities and in the business environment.

 3. MUFG Environmental and Social Policy Framework